geoai-lab/PyGRF/README.md

 ### Repository organization

+* The file "PyGRF.py" is source code of this Python-based GRF model.
 * The folder "Notebooks" contains two Jupyter Notebooks used for implementing the two case studies in public health and natural disasters.
 * The folder "Data" contains the experimental data for the two case studies including obesity rate data and 311 help request data.
 <br />